Falconoff/rsschool-cv/cv.md

 - [GitHub](https://github.com/Falconoff)
 - [LinkedIn](www.linkedin.com/in/serhii-sokolov-1646171bb)

+### Summary

 I strive to become a highly skilled front-end developer and to work in a friendly, result-oriented team of web-developers.
 Responsible and hardworking, I wish to master new technologies and tools.
 Creating and seeing results of my work is important for me.

+My main technology stack: HTML5, CSS3, JavaScript, React / Redux.
+I have implemented several non-commercial web-projects on my own or alongside with my teammates.
+Many years of experience in teamwork helped me learn to successfully cooperate with others and bring out the best of my work in teams.

 ### Tech Skills